Griftlands: Development

-Griftlands is being developed by Klei Entertainment.
+Griftlands was developed by Klei Entertainment.
 The game was announced at E3 2017, at that time being an open-world RPG with encounters being played out in turn-based combat similar to most Japanese RPGs.
 In the interim years, Klei mentioned little of Griftlands while producing Oxygen Not Included.
 In October 2018, Klei had posted to the game's product page that "we jumped the gun on announcing it because we thought we were further along than we were."
 The game was re-shown at E3 2019, and while it retained the same setting and art style, the game had transitioned to card-based system, dropping the open world and more traditional role-playing games combat.

 Griftlands was released as an early access title in July 2019 for Epic Games Store for a year.
 The early access version was released on Steam on 15 June 2020 alongside a free demo, and the full version of the game is expected in 6–12 months from the early access release date.
 The full version of the game was released for Microsoft Windows and Linux on June 1, 2021, and for Nintendo Switch, PlayStation 4 and Xbox One on June 4, 2021.

 Reception

 Griftlands received "generally favorable" reviews for Microsoft Windows, according to review aggregator Metacritic.

+During the 25th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Griftlands for "Strategy/Simulation Game of the Year".